-• To check the data collected by data collection use query like:
+• To review the data collected by data collection, use a query such as:

 '''

-"index=your_index_name sourcetype=threatq_indic-ators"
+"index=your_index_name sourcetype=threatq_indicators"

 '''

-- Make sure all the saved searches are enabled. - Make sure the macro is updated as per the settings. - To troubleshoot any behavior with the master table lookup tables (which is used in the dashboards), the following query is useful:
+- Confirm all the saved searches are enabled. - Confirm the macro is updated as per the settings. - The log file can be found at the following location: